mfcovington/r_club/_posts/2013-03-27-DataTypes.md

 ========================================================
 This document provides a brief introduction to *Data Types*: how data is represented in R.  A separate document discusses *Data Structures*: the kinds of objects that data can be stored in.

-R categorizes data as different types: numeric, character, factor, boolean, date.
+R categorizes data as different types: numeric, character, factor, boolean/logical, date, etc.

 Numeric
 -------